-We, the Members of the Legislative Assembly of Manitoba thank your Honour for the gracious speech addressed to us at this First Session of the Fortieth Legislature of Manitoba.
+We, the Members of the Legislative Assembly of Manitoba, thank your Honour for the gracious speech addressed to us at this First Session of the Fortieth Legislature of Manitoba.

-And the proposed amendment moved by Mr. MCFADYEN as follows:
+And the Proposed Motion of Mr. MCFADYEN in amendment thereto as follows:

-THAT the Motion be amended by adding at the end the following words:
+THAT the motion be amended by adding at the end the following words: